floatinghotpot/cordova-plugin-admob/README.md

-## Important Notice ##
+## Cordova Plugin for Google AdMob

+Simple and easy choice to monetize your HTML5 hybrid apps and games.

-This plugin will NOT be evolved any more, please use the pro version instead.
+This plugin is quite stable, and will NOT be evolved any more.

+If you want to use more powerful and new features, please use the pro version instead.
 The totoally re-designed **[AdMob PluginPro](https://github.com/floatinghotpot/cordova-admob-pro)** is proved much better and more than welcome by Cordova APP/game developers.

 As announced by Cordova team, the plugins registry is being migrated to npm, you can find [all plugins by Raymond here](https://www.npmjs.com/~floatinghotpot).